 It is the self-declared world’s swiftest password retrieval tool that had a copyrighted code-base till 2015 and now is a completely free program.
 Microsoft LM hashes, Cisco PIX, MD4, MySQL, MD5, Unix Crypt formats, and SHA-family are the basic instances of hashcat supported hashing algorithms.
 The application comes both in GPU and CPU based variants.
 Its editions are compatible with Windows, Linux, and OS X.

-- Supports the brain functionality of password candidate.
+- Supports the brain functionality of a password candidate.

 - Supports reading the password candidates both from stdin and file.